-10.05 Underground Irrigation System
+10.05 Permanent Underground Irrigation System

-Underground irrigation includes, without limitation, installing a complete underground irrigation system consisting of irrigation pipelines, sprinklers, valves, and controllers as part of any landscaping project.
+Underground irrigation includes, without limitation, installing a complete underground permanent irrigation system consisting of irrigation pipelines, sprinklers, valves, and controllers as part of any landscaping project.
+Temporary irrigation systems will not be allowedaccepted unless approved by the Director-city to address a unique situation.

 - (1) Sprinkler System Components: All sprinkler system components shall be those of the manufacturers specified in these Standards, or be an approved equivalent, and shall be installed in accordance with these Standards. - (2) Sprinkler Heads: Pop-up rotary impact or stream spray sprinklers shall be used to water sod and shrub areas, using full and part circle heads as specified on any approved landscape plans.
-Requirements for the sprinklers include the following:
+Requirements for the sprinklers include the following: - (a) Sprinklers shall provide coverage as specified on any approved landscape plans, plus or minus 5 percent of the flow rate and 2 1⁄2 feet within the design radius during a low wind situation. - (b) Sprinkler heads shall meet the following specifications: - (i) Minimum pop-up height of 2-5/16-(6) inches (pop ups/MP rotators) 5" larger rotors with heavy retract spring; - (ii) Part circle sprinklers shall be adjustable for any arc between 20 and 340 degrees; - (iii) Have built-in check valves in the head to control low head drainage and reduce air compression in lines.
+The check valve shall be serviceable from the top of the head without requiring excavation and removal of the head from the riser. - (c) Sprinklers shall be vandal resistant, and shall have vandal-resistant cover screws or no exposed screws in the cover. - (d) Sprinklers shall be tamper resistant to prevent changing the direction of throws by means of locking friction collars, gear drives, and limited access features. - (e) Sprinklers shall have a drive mechanism that will ensure proper and even rotation and coverage on 4:1 slopes. - (f) Sprinklers shall have rubber covers or similar protective devices. - (3) Bubblers: Requirements for bubbler heads shall include the following items.

-- (a) Sprinklers shall provide coverage as specified on any approved landscape plans, plus or minus 5 percent of the flow rate and 2 keet within the design radius during a low wind situation. - (b) Sprinkler heads shall meet the following specifications: - (i) Minimum pop-up height of 2-5/16 inches with heavy retract spring; - (ii) Part circle sprinklers shall be adjustable for any arc between 20 and 340 degrees; - (iii) Have built-in check valves in the head to control low head drainage and reduce air compression in lines.
-The check valve shall be serviceable from the top of the head without requiring excavation and removal of the head from the riser. - (c) Sprinklers shall be vandal resistant, and shall have vandal-resistant cover screws or no exposed screws in the cover. - (d) Sprinklers shall be tamper resistant to prevent changing the direction of throws by means of locking friction collars, gear drives, and limited access features. - (e) Sprinklers shall have a drive mechanism that will ensure proper and even rotation and coverage on 4:1 slopes. - (f) Sprinklers shall have rubber covers or similar protective devices. - (3) Bubblers: Requirements for bubbler heads shall include the following items. - (a) Heads shall operate properly between 10 psi and 80 psi; - (b) Heads shall have a molded plastic body with a 1/2/2nch female pipe thread; - (c) Heads shall have a nozzle flow adjusting screw, providing fully open to completely closed positions; - (d) Heads shall have a plastic basket screen to protect nozzles from clogging.
+- (a) Heads shall operate properly between 10 psi and 80 psi; - (b) Heads shall have a molded plastic body with a $\frac{1}{2}$ inch female pipe thread; - (c) Heads shall have a nozzle flow adjusting screw, providing fully open to completely closed positions; - (d) Heads shall have a plastic basket screen to protect nozzles from clogging.